prajitdas/EBXPrivacy/README.md

 * AOSP mode = vanilla (Google) Android Lollipop
 * Compatibility mode = all other Android versions/variants

-*About* will show if XPrivacy 3 is running in compatibility mode, which means XPrivacy 3 is behaving as XPrivacy 2.
+*About* will show if EBXPrivacy 3 is running in compatibility mode, which means EBXPrivacy 3 is behaving as EBXPrivacy 2.
-If there is no message about compatibility mode, XPrivacy 3 is running in AOSP mode.
+If there is no message about compatibility mode, EBXPrivacy 3 is running in AOSP mode.
-XPrivacy 3 will always run in compatibility mode on Android versions before KitKat.
+EBXPrivacy 3 will always run in compatibility mode on Android versions before KitKat.

-You can force XPrivacy 3 into AOSP mode using the main settings.
+You can force EBXPrivacy 3 into AOSP mode using the main settings.
 This will work on Lollipop when SELinux is disabled, or in permissive mode, or if you add this build property:

 ```
 xprivacy.options=ignoreselinux
 ```

-There is no need to force AOSP mode if XPrivacy recognizes your ROM as a compatible ROM.
+There is no need to force AOSP mode if EBXPrivacy recognizes your ROM as a compatible ROM.

 If you force AOSP mode, privacy-sensitive data may leak.
-XPrivacy has many internal checks, so if something is going wrong, you will probably sooner or later get a debug info popup.
+EBXPrivacy has many internal checks, so if something is going wrong, you will probably sooner or later get a debug info popup.

-For the benefit of others, please report if XPrivacy 3 works for the ROM you are using (also post a screenshot of the *About* of XPrivacy, so I can see how the ROM is recognized).
+For the benefit of others, please report if EBXPrivacy 3 works for the ROM you are using (also post a screenshot of the *About* of EBXPrivacy, so I can see how the ROM is recognized).

 <a name="FAQ69"></a>
 **(69) What do the state colors mean, and when do they change?**